MicrosoftDocs/microsoft-salescopilot-docs/articles/disable-viva-sales.md

 ## Uninstall as a user

-You can uninstall the Copilot for Sales add-in for Outlook and the Copilot for Sales personal app from Microsoft Teams.
+You can uninstall the Copilot for Sales app from either Microsoft Outlook or Microsoft Teams.
+Uninstalling the app from one location uninstalls it from all locations.

-### Uninstall Copilot for Sales Outlook add-in

-1. Open [https://aka.ms/olksideload](https://aka.ms/olksideload).
-If required, sign in to your Microsoft Outlook account.
+1. Sign in to Microsoft Outlook or Microsoft Teams.

-1. In the **Add-Ins for Outlook** window, select **My add-ins** in the left pane.
-1. On the **Copilot for Sales for Microsoft Outlook** card, select **Manage Add-In** (**...**) at the bottom-right, and then select **Remove**.
+1. In the navigation bar on the left, right-click the Copilot for Sales app, and then select **Uninstall**.

     > [!NOTE]
     > If there's no option to uninstall the add-in, it's likely that the add-in was installed by your administrator.
 Contact your administrator to uninstall the add-in.
 To know if the add-in is admin-deployed or user-deployed, see [How do I know if the Copilot for Sales add-in for Outlook is admin-deployed or user-deployed?](sales-copilot-faq.md#how-do-i-know-if-the-copilot-for-sales-add-in-for-outlook-is-admin-deployed-or-user-deployed).

-### Uninstall Copilot for Sales app from Microsoft Teams

-1. Sign in to Microsoft Teams.
-1. In the navigation bar on the left, select **Store**.
-1. At the bottom of the **Apps** sidebar, select **Manage your apps**.
-1. Find the Copilot for Sales app and select it to expand its row.
-1. Select **Remove** :::image type="content" source="media/trash.png" alt-text="Delete team trash can button."::: for the personal app and confirm you want to remove the app from the selected location.

 ## Uninstall as an admin